zlin7/LVD/README.md

 (All links are working as of 5/27/2021.)

-## 1. Preparing QM8 and QM9 datasets
+## 1. Prepare QM8 and QM9 datasets
 The first step is to run the chemprop models and cache down the predictions (and embeddings).
 The original implementation is [here](https://github.com/chemprop/chemprop).
 However, please use [this branch](https://github.com/zlin7/chemprop/tree/zl), which contains some modifications for baselines to work.
 Then, specify the path in `DEPENDENCY_PATHS` in`extern.py`

 To run the chemprop models, run `python -m data.preprocessing_qm_datasets`.
-This will first cache down the results necessary for LVD, and then other baselines including MADSplit, CQR and DE.
+This will first cache down the results (embeddings, predictions, ...) necessary for LVD, and then those for other baselines including MADSplit, CQR and DE.
-Note that it has to be run sequentially as the modifications for baselines depend on the base model.
+Note that it has to be run sequentially as the some modifications depend on the base model.

-## 2. Preparing Other Datasets
+## 2. Prepare Other Datasets
 For all other datasets, run `python -m data.preprocess_small_datasets` to cache down DNN predictions and embeddings for LVD.
 This should finish very fast.